scottleedavis/ai-portland-rocketleague/README.md

 * **Mechanics Feedback:** Anthropic's Claude Sonnet 3.5 model was used to provide feedback on player mechanics during freeplay.
 * **Replay Prompt:** OpenAI's Assistant API was used for a replay prompt during replays.

-These AI tools enhance my personal gaming experience by delivering valuable feedback and analysis.

 ### 1. [DribbleCoach](./DribbleCoach/README.md) **: Mechanics Feedback**
 ![DribbleCoach.png](DribbleCoach.png)
    - **Description**:  Textual feedback of dribble mechanics using Anthropic's Claude during freeplay.